buildasquid/Python-Raytracer/README.md

 ## Project Overview
 This project is a simple yet powerful Ray Tracer implemented in Python.
 The program generates 3D scenes and renders them into 2D images using ray tracing techniques.
 This is a fundamental project in computer graphics, demonstrating key concepts such as lighting, shading, reflection, and material properties.

+This project is, more than anything, an attempt to understand raytracing and how it works, as well as get more accustomed to python programming.
+I am passionate about 3D modeling, but until now I haven't paid much attention to the inner workings of rendering images.

-The project is designed to be educational, showcasing the basic principles behind rendering realistic images by simulating the behavior of light as it interacts with objects in a virtual environment.
+Hence, the project is designed to be educational, showcasing the basic principles behind rendering realistic images by simulating the behavior of light as it interacts with objects.

 ## Features